AriFordsham/GHCWiki/working-conventions/git.md

 ```

 To get changes from upstream, merging if necessary.
-At this point you can check what changes are new in your tree relative to upstreadm:
+At this point you can check what changes are new in your tree relative to upstream:

 ```wiki
 ./sync-all new